Radical 119: Variant forms

-This radical character has a different form in Taiwan Traditional Chinese to in other writing systems.
+This radical character has a different form in Taiwan Traditional Chinese to forms in the other writing systems.

-Traditionally, the two diagonal strokes under the horizontal start from the central junction, and the last stroke is a right-falling press when the character appears independently or a dot when used as a component.
-In Taiwan's Standard Form of National Characters, however, all four diagonal strokes are detached from other strokes, and the last stroke is a dot, whether used independently or as a component.
+Traditionally, the two diagonal strokes under the horizontal start from the central junction, and the last stroke is a right-falling press when the character appears independently, or a dot when used as a component.
+In Taiwan's Standard Form of National Characters, however, all four diagonal strokes are detached from other strokes, and the last stroke is replaced for a dot, whether used independently or as a component.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the kyōiku kanji or kanji taught in elementary schools in Japan.
+It is a second grade kanji.